-PC Condition # Term or Condition Description Applicable to Active Phase of the Project project vessels along the shipping routes within the Nunavut Settlement Area.
+PC Condition # Term or Condition Description Applicable to Active Phase of the Project Species of marine mammal or seabird involved; Circumstances of the incident; Weather and sea conditions at the time; Observed state of the marine mammal or sea bird colony after the incident; and Direction of travel of the marine mammal after the incident, to the 125 (a) extent that it can be determined.
+The Proponent shall consult with potentially-affected communities and groups, particularly Hunters' and Trappers' Organizations regarding the identification of project vessel anchor sites and potential areas of temporary refuge for project vessels along the shipping routes within the Nunavut Settlement Area.
 Feedback received from community consultations shall be incorporated into the most appropriate mitigation or management plans.
-175 The Proponent shall, in coordination and consultation with the Qikiqtani Inuit Association and the Hunters and Trappers Organizations of the North Baffin communities and Coral Harbour, provide updates to its Shipping and Marine Mammals Management Plan to include adaptive management measures it proposes to take should the placement of reflective markers along the ship track in winter months not prove to be a feasible method of marking the track to ensure the safety of ice-based travelers.
+Yes 175 The Proponent shall, in coordination and consultation with the Qikiqtani Inuit Association and the Hunters and Trappers Organizations of the North Baffin communities and Coral Harbour, provide updates to its Shipping and Marine Mammals Management Plan to include adaptive management measures it proposes to take should the placement of reflective markers along the ship track in winter months not prove to be a feasible method of marking the track to ensure the safety of ice-based travelers.
 No 177 The Proponent shall enroll any foreign flagged vessels commissioned for Project-related shipping within Canadian waters into the relevant foreign program equivalent to Transport Canada's Marine Safety Delegated Statutory Inspection Program.
 Yes 183 The Proponent shall collaborate with the Marine Environment Working Group to develop impact avoidance or mitigation strategies for the protection of the marine environment.
 The Proponent shall implement any direction from the Department of Fisheries and Oceans for any avoidance or mitigation measures, including cessation of any activity, for the protection of the marine environment.
 Yes